comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 ![](/images/2019_01_31/krang.png)

 In general, learning is what we do to increase or enhance our knowledge and gain expertise in a subject matter.
 Learning happens by gradually building up the number of bits of information and the connections between them.
-The "_bits of information_" are called chunks and building the connections is called chunking.
+The "_bits of information_" are called chunks, building the connections is called chunking.

 ### Chunking